david-knott/tigerlang/compiler/DIARY.md

 # Diary

+## Friday 16th April 2021
+Constant propagation.
+Note which definitions define a constant.
+If a definition which defines a constant reaches a use of that definition, that use can be replaced with the constant.

 ## Thursday 15th April 2021

 I am working on quad deatomization.
 There is a problem with the final